DMarwan/NutricIA/README.md

 # NutricIA
-Microsoft AI School last project
+École IA Microsoft powered by Simplon - Last project

 **NEW** : You can try the app online : http://nutricia-heroku.herokuapp.com/ Click on "connexion" in the top bar, then you can upload your food pictures for analysis.